InteractScience: Programmatic and Visually-Grounded Evaluation of Interactive Scientific Demonstration Code Generation: Experiments

 \subsection{Results}

-\paragraph{Main Results on Scientific Demonstration Code Generation.} Table~\ref{tab:main-results} summarizes the performance of all evaluated models on \textsc{InteractScience}.
+\paragraph{Main Results on Scientific Demonstration Code Generation.} Table~\ref{tab:main-results} summarizes the performance of all evaluated models on InteractScience.
 Despite differences across models, the absolute performance levels demonstrate that the benchmark is highly challenging.
-PFT scores remain modest, with the Perfect Pass Rate (PPR) rarely exceeding 16\%, underscoring the difficulty of generating code that flawlessly follows the implementation plan.
-On the visual side, Action Success Rate (ASR) scores are consistently high, often above 85\%.
+PFT scores remain modest, with PPR rarely exceeding 16\%, underscoring the difficulty of generating code that flawlessly follows the implementation plan.
+On the visual side, ASR scores are consistently high, often above 85\%.
 However, this metric primarily reflects surface-level interactivity; ASR is high because most models can reliably generate the specified UI components, allowing actions like ``clicking a button'' or ``moving a slider'' to execute without error, regardless of whether the resulting visualization is scientifically correct.
 This superficial competence does not transfer to deeper semantic fidelity.
-CLIP scores remain moderate and VLM-Judge scores are typically below 60, indicating that while models can create plausible-looking interfaces, they often fail to connect these designs with correct physical logic or scientific knowledge. \textit{The gap between ASR and the semantic metrics thus reflects a key limitation: models handle generic frontend generation well but struggle to integrate domain-specific reasoning into functional visualizations.}
+CLIP scores remain moderate and VLM-Judge scores are typically below 60, indicating that while models can create plausible-looking interfaces, they often fail to connect these designs with correct physical logic or scientific knowledge. \emph{The gap between ASR and the semantic metrics thus reflects a key limitation, as models handle generic frontend generation well but struggle to integrate domain-specific reasoning into functional visualizations.}

 Closed-source models generally outperform open-source models, especially in functional correctness, with Claude-Sonnet-4 and GPT-5 achieving the highest PFT scores, indicating stronger adherence to complex implementation plans.
-Among open-source models, larger ones such as DeepSeek-R1-0528 and Qwen3-235B-A22B-Instruct-2507 reach PFT scores comparable to mid-tier proprietary models, while smaller models ($\leq$14B parameters) struggle on both functional and visual tasks, highlighting the importance of model scale for this synthesis-heavy task. \textit{In short, stronger proprietary models lead in both functional reliability and visual correctness, while scaling is the main driver of performance among open-sourced models.}
+Among open-source models, larger ones such as DeepSeek-R1-0528 and Qwen3-235B-A22B-Instruct-2507 reach PFT scores comparable to mid-tier proprietary models, while smaller models ($\leq$14B parameters) struggle on both functional and visual tasks, highlighting the importance of model scale for this synthesis-heavy task. \emph{Notably, these overall trends broadly align with human-annotated web development rankings such as WebDev Arena~\citep{webdev-arena}, lending support to the reliability of our benchmark.}